-- A. Electronic Locking Devices: The City will provide in appropriate vehicles electronic locking devices to allow for the safe storage of weapons. - B. Stenographic Support: The City, when possible and reasonable, will attempt to provide stenographic support for the Patrol and Traffic Teams on a twenty four (24) hour per day, seven (7) days per week basis. - C. Vehicle Allowance: Employees who may on occasion be required by the City to use their own automobiles for City business shall be provided the IRS Rate, except for employees using their personal vehicle for attending specialized training who shall receive twenty-two (22) cents per mile. - D. Bus Pass Subsidy: For the exclusive use of employees who purchase one of the bus passes specified below and who utilize such pass for their mode of transportation to and from work, the Employer shall provide a subsidy for such employees toward the cost of such bus passes as provided in the following schedule:
+- A. Electronic Locking Devices: The City will provide in appropriate vehicles electronic locking devices to allow for the safe storage of weapons. - B. Stenographic Support: The City, when possible and reasonable, will attempt to provide stenographic support for the Patrol and Traffic Teams on a twenty four (24) hour per day, seven (7) days per week basis. - C. Vehicle Allowance: Employees who may on occasion be required by the City to use their own automobiles for City business or to attend specialized training shall be provided the IRS mileage rate. - D. Bus Pass: The City will provide a free unlimited ride Madison Metro bus pass.
+Employees must show their City of Madison ID Cards at the City Treasurer's Office, Room 107 in the City-County Building, to receive the bus pass.
+The bus pass is a calendar year pass in conjunction with active employment that must be renewed each year with eligibility. - E. Contract Printing: The City shall provide for the typing and printing in book form of a sufficient number of copies of the Agreement that all members of the bargaining unit will receive a copy.
+The Union shall arrange for distribution of the copies.
+The City and the Union shall share equally the cost of typing and printing the copies of the contract.